EighteenZi/rocksdb_wiki/Direct-IO.md

 BlockedBasedTableOptions bbto;
 // For the users who want to cache compressed blocks by themselves,
 // they can use compressed block cache
-// options to enable LRU to compressed block cache bbto.block_cache_compressed = NewLRUCache(capacity);
+// Option to enable compressed block cache bbto.block_cache_compressed = NewLRUCache(capacity);

 // If true, block will not be explicitly flushed to disk during building